MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/carousel.md

     result: |
       focus is strongly visually indicated
   - then:  |
-      the spacebar or enter key
+      the space bar or enter key
     result: |
       the intended action occurs
   - then:  |